Neena Raj Sep 19, 2025

 • Ensure contractual and regulatory compliance in line with UAE laws and FIDIC standards

-• Drive commercial strategy to maximize profitability and project efficiency
+• Drive commercial strategy to maximise profitability and project efficiency

-• Expertise in financial modeling, forecasting, and cost optimization
+• Expertise in financial modelling, forecasting, and cost optimisation

 • In-depth understanding of FIDIC contracts and UAE regulatory frameworks